incture/cw-atlassian-oauth1/README.md

-## CW-ATLASSIAN-OAUTH
+## CW-ATLASSIAN-OAUTH1

-This module wraps the oauth strategy for atlassian oauth inside the application.
+This module wraps the oauth strategy for atlassian oauth.

 Installation
-`npm install --save git+https://github.com/ankurin/cw-atlassian-oauth.git passport`
+`npm install --save git+https://github.com/incture/cw-atlassian-oauth1.git passport`

 > This module uses `express-session` if express-session is not used by the applictaion please install `express-session` and configure your application to use `express-session`